 Smoky Cilantro Lime Mexican Bean Dip

 Give this Mexican Bean Dip a try and see if you think it’s as addictive as we do!
-Leave me a comment below with your feedback once you try it.
+Leave me a comment below with your feedback and star rating once you try it.
 You can also find me on social media, so snap those pics and tag me @veggie_inspired and #veggieinspired so I’m sure to see it.
-Enjoy1
+Enjoy!

 - 1 1/2 cups cooked kidney beans (or 1 15 oz can, rinsed and drained)

 - 1 1/2 cups cooked black beans (or 1 15oz can, rinsed and drained)